McAllister-NOAA/OSU-Extraction_Protocol/OSU_Extraction_Protocol.md

 - Quantity: Provide quantities necessary for one application of the standard operating procedure (e.g., number of filters).
 - Remark: For example, some of the consumables may need to be sterilized, some commercial solutions may need to be diluted or shielded from light during the operating procedure.

-Minimal equipment list for described protocol:
+Minimal equipment list for the described protocol:

 | DESCRIPTION | PRODUCT NAME AND MODEL | MANUFACTURER | QUANTITY | REMARK |
 | ------------- | ------------- | ------------- | ------------- | ------------- |